bstadie/Stat_415_Spring_2023/homework-2/README.md

 18. Using BERT or Word2Vec, embed the restaurant descriptions into a vectorized representation.
 Similar to steps 13 and 16, compute an Embedding-Distance matrix, where d_ij is the distance between embedding vectors of restaurants i and j.

 19. Come up with a methd of comparing the reccommendations made by Jaccard distance, TF-IDF distance, and BERT/Word2Vec distance.
 Expalin why this method makes sense.
-What metric does the best.
+What metric does the best?

 ### Collaborative Filtering